Honorary patron: Polish Equestrian Association

 The beginning of Szosland's rich professional career dates back to the end of 1922, when Lieutenant Leon Kon from his home 2nd Regiment In XNUMX he was transferred to the cavalry school in Grudziądz to start preparing Polish riders for the Olympic performance in Paris.

 The Olympic experience was not wasted.
 The first significant success was achieved by the Poles (Lt.
 Col. K. Rómmel, Capt.
 A. Królikiewicz, Capt.
-H. Dobrzański, Lt.
-K. Szosland, Lt.
-W. Zgorzelski) a year later (1925) at the competition in Nice.
+H. Dobrzański, Lieutenant K. Szosland, Lieutenant W. Zgorzelski) a year later (1925) at the competitions in Nice.
 These were unprecedented victories.
-The Polish competition has never seen such an advantage over all others as achieved by the Polish team.
-The performances of our riders in New York (September 1926) had even greater resonance.
-Szosland (he started on "Readgledt") was a star of the highest order, contributing to winning the Nations Cup (The International Military Trophy), where the riders from France, Belgium, Canada, the Netherlands, Spain and the USA were defeated.
-There was no end to congratulations, and the names of M. Toczek, A. Królikiewicz, K. Szosland, along with thanks on behalf of the service, were included in the Daily Orders of the Ministry of Armed Forces. with the signatures of Minister W. Sikorski and the head of the Cavalry Department MT Tokarzewski.
+Such an advantage of one team over all others as the Polish team had achieved, the competitions there had never known in their entire history.
+The performances of our riders in New York (September 1926) had an even greater resonance.
+Szosland (starting on "Readgledt") was a star of the first magnitude, contributing to winning the Nations Cup (The International Military Trophy), where riders from France, Belgium, Canada, the Netherlands, Spain and the USA were defeated in the field.
+There was no end to the congratulations, and the names of M. Toczek, A. Królikiewicz, K. Szosland, along with thanks on behalf of the service, were included in the Daily Orders of the Ministry of Military Affairs with the signatures of Minister W. Sikorski and the head of the Cavalry Department MT Tokarzewski.

 Major Kazimierz Szosland was the record holder in terms of the number of starts in Nations Cup competitions (23 starts).
 Together with the team, he won 9 times: Nice (1925, 1928), New York (1926), Warsaw (1927, 1931, 1933), Riga (1931, 1932), Spa (1935).

-His most spectacular success occurred during the next Olympic Games.
-The Poles slightly lost to the Spanish, but overtook the Swedes (10 penalty points) and the great teams of Italy, Portugal and France (all 12 penalty points), Germany (14), Switzerland and the USA (18 each) and the Netherlands (26).
-“The Poles were absolutely first-class,” he wrote about them, among others. leading German hippologist Gustav Rau.
+The most spectacular success was achieved during the subsequent Olympic Games.
+The Poles slightly succumbed to the Spaniards, but overtook the Swedes (10 penalty points) and the great teams of Italy, Portugal and France (all 12 penalty points), Germany (14), Switzerland and the USA (18 each) and the Netherlands (26).
+"The Poles were absolutely first-rate" - he wrote about them, among others. leading German hipologist Gustav Rau.

-The outbreak of World War II finds Szosland in Grudziądz, where he receives an order to transport the best Polish sports horses from Grudziądz to Sarny together with a group of officers and auxiliary staff (including his wife Stefania, her son Andrzej and the family of Major A. Królikiewicz).
-Unfortunately, most of the horses known in all hippodromes in Europe were killed near Góra Kalwaria by air bombs (including, most likely, the wonderful "Harlequin" by Captain Roycewicz).
+The outbreak of World War II finds Szosland in Grudziądz, where he receives an order to transport the best Polish sports horses from Grudziądz to Sarny with a group of officers and support staff (including his wife Stefania, son Andrzej and the family of Major A. Królikiewicz).
+Unfortunately, near Góra Kalwaria, most of the horses known in all European hippodromes are killed by air bombs (among others, most likely also the wonderful "Harlequin" of Captain Roycewicz).

 Seeing the end of the September campaign approaching, Szosland hopes to break through to the Hungarian border and further west.
 Seized by the Red Army near Lwów, he escapes captivity, returns to Warsaw, and later settles in Wieżówka near Grodzisk Mazowiecki.
 He quickly establishes contact with the unit of the ZWZ - Home Army.